“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 Of course, those who are short tempered, rude, and unhappy in their own life.

-As Ms Junki taught me, there is one more important thing in life, a Calling, which is a vocation rather than a job or career.
+As Ms Junki taught me, there is one more important thing in life, a calling, which is a vocation, it’s not a job or career.

 As we all know very few people have this vocation in life.

-This is a passionate commitment to work for our own satisfaction.
+This is a passionate commitment to work for our own satisfaction which brings fulfillment.

-If we have a Calling, we see our work for a greater reason, work becomes something larger than ourselves.
+If we have a calling, we see our work for a greater reason, work becomes something larger than ourselves.
+Just think about Mahatma Gandhi, Nelson Mandela, and Steve Jobs.

-Work becomes fulfilling in its own way irrespective of money, advancement, and prestige.
+Work becomes fulfilling in its own way irrespective of money, progress, and reputation.

 There is no money, no promotion, no prestige, but work continues in life for joy and self satisfaction.

-A teacher who views the work only as a job cannot have a Calling but a baby carer who sees the work as a contributor to make the world a nicer and responsible place can have a Calling.
+A teacher who views the work only as a job cannot have a calling but a baby carer who sees the work as a contributor to make the world a nicer place can have a calling.

-I thought to myself how do I value myself as a dad?
-A good dad or a rude dad.
+I thought to myself how do I rank myself as a dad?
+A normal or good or a rude dad.

-If my inner worth was this clear to me, I would not make these words and I would not yell at my own son.
+If my core understanding was this clear to me, I would not write these words and I would not yell at my own son.

-This isn’t simple to measure our self worth so I am keen to make a few words about this and realize what’s wrong with me.
+This isn’t simple to measure our self worth so I am eager to make a few lines about this and realize what’s wrong with me.

-My son, I know looking at me at this very moment is very happy now because he already forgot my yelling.
+My son, who is looking at me at this very moment, is very happy now because he already forgot my yelling.

 He is having the purest mind at age 3 and half.